flaviu-gostin/xrd_analysis_workflow/slides/thw_lessons_applied.md

 - DAWN Science - Java?
 - GSAS-II (Python!) - does everything! https://subversion.xray.aps.anl.gov/trac/pyGSAS

 # Data processing steps

 - Calibration
 - Azimuthal integration

+# Developing the workflow

+- use pyFAI module
+- import function does not work on my .hdf files! -> contact dev team, report bug, contribute?
+- meanwhile, use h5py module and write my own import function
+- realised it would be nice to also have a function to visualize the internal .hdf file tree structure

 # Last slide